 innovation.
 Wegmans recently introduced a line of gluten-free

-only popular with shoppers, but also with employees.
+with shoppers, but also with employees.
 The company has landed

 on FORTUNE magazine's list of the "100 Best Companies

-to Work For," in each of the past 16 years
+to Work For," in each of the past 18 years and captured the #7

 Wegmans Food Markets is a privately held, family-owned company,